 CECO offers a unique teaching method which focuses on the development of cognitive, physical, and social skills, for those of all ages with motor disabilities.
 The methods are in order to gain greater independence and a better quality of life.

 Since 2001, CECO has served thousands of individuals in this underserved population through our programs.

-CECO is a unique center for Conductive Education in the United States, offering many relevant programs for the entire lifetime of the individuals we serve with neurological motor disabilities.
+CECO is a unique center for Conductive Education in the United States.
+Offering many relevant programs for the entire lifetime of the individuals we serve with neurological motor disabilities.
 We feature a unique, full-day school program recognized by the Department of Education as a private school of choice for students ages 5-22.
-This program integrates both conductive and special education in addition to our many other program offerings including Youngsters, Walking Challenge, After School Programs, Part-Time Adults, Full-Time Adults, Parkinson’s, Summer Camps and Block Programs.
-Approximately 35% of CECO’s students and families travel or relocate from across the country or the globe to attend.
+This program integrates both conductive and special education in addition to our many other program offerings; including Youngsters, Walking Challenge, After School Programs, Part-Time Adults, Full-Time Adults, Parkinson’s, Summer Camps and Block Programs.
+Approximately 40% of CECO’s students and families travel or relocate from across the country or the globe to attend.

 With 4,000 children and adults living with motor disabilities in range of our facility, CECO is only serving a fraction of potential beneficiaries.
 CECO’s vision is to take our conductive education programs into the Central Florida community, making them available for any child or adult who can benefit from the program.
 The most significant way to reach Central Florida families with life-changing programs is outreach: awareness, activity, and advocacy.
-These are much needed; while CECO has been in existence for over 17 years, we are more widely known around the world than in our home city of Orlando.
+These are much needed; while CECO has been in existence for over 18

 History of CECO